 Creativity is a whimsical little nymph.
 The muse is there for a fleeting moment and may vanish when you need it the most.
 Can’t help it!
 All artists are its mercy.

-While sketch artists and painters face an art block, content creators have to tackle a writer’s block.
+While sketch artists and painters face an art block, content creators have to tackle writer’s block.
 Thankfully, we have adequate remedies in place.
 But the crux is to hunt for fresh drawing ideas and inspiration high and low.
 This article is your companion to help replenish your creative juices and give you crisp inspiration for things to draw.

-It’s time to unlock your hidden creative powers when you lacklustre with easy drawing ideas and techniques used by professional artists which imbue them with creative energy.
+It’s time to unlock your hidden creative powers when you lacklustre.
+Get started with easy drawing ideas and techniques used by professional artists which imbue them with creative energy.

 “What should I draw?”
-Well huh, the answer literally lies there on your desk or work station- your sketch pen or pencil.
-While you were busy turning the place upside down, searching for inspiration, the solution to your creative block has been your drawing tool all along.
-Ergo, the rule of thumb is to pick up your drawing pencil, sketch something random, fun and easy to give creativity a vent to freeflow.
+Well huh, the answer literally lies there on your desk or workstation- your sketch pen or pencil.
+While you were busy turning the place upside down, the solution to your creative block has been your drawing tool all along.
+Ergo, the rule of thumb is to pick up your drawing pencil.
+Sketch something random, fun and easy to give creativity a vent to freeflow.

 Here is a list of the most fun yet basic things to draw.
 Who knows maybe one of them may strike a creative nerve and help you erect your next masterpiece!

 Turn to still-life drawing when you run out of fresh drawing ideas.
 Here, your direct observational power will help extract inspiration from life itself.
 Sit with your sketchbook and etch these:

 Stationery items: your table is an excellent place to start.
 Ask any artist "what is the easiest thing to draw" and he will point towards his workstation.
 Your drawing tools and stationery items is the best place to begin.
 Stack up some books, throw in a fancy quill or place a pair of reading glasses adjacently.
-Additionally, pencil pack, stapler, paper pins, thumb drive, and thumbnails can be used for added detail work.
+Additionally, a pencil pack, stapler, paper pins, thumb drive, and thumbnails can be used for added detail work.

 Image credit: Vishal_Vs